-Prospective foreign students who have not attained either a Canadian or a US degree within the last 12 months require a GRE test for their application.
-Furthermore, non-native speakers that are not residents of Canada require a proof of language proficiency.
-Admissible tests are TOEFL, IELTS or MELAB results.
+Prospective foreign students who have neither a Canadian nor a US degree are required to include with their application the results of a GRE test.
+Furthermore, non-native speakers who are not residents of Canada must include a proof of language proficiency.
+Admissible tests for this purpose are TOEFL, IELTS, and MELAB.
 For additional details, please contact the Graduate Office.